Sick Building Syndrome Symptoms

 *Test for radon gas in your home.

 *Store paint, varnish, glues, garden products, and other possible contaminants outside of your living space.
+These items can leach fumes into the air you and your family breath.
+The garage or shed is where they should be kept.

 *Try to get some fresh air daily.
 Go for a walk more often.